coolpulkit99/foodOrderingSystem/readme.md

 - <b>Write down which tables you are going to make and mention the keys (primary, partition, sort keys, indexes and whichever apply to you etc)</b>

 ### Tables (SQL)

+Primary keys can be used for indexing in case of both tables.

 <code> User </code> table